Meet the New Director of the UCLA Gluck Fellows Program

 Catherine first came to the United States on a Fulbright scholarship, studying at Carnegie Mellon University.
 After completing her artist diploma, Gregory was selected as the Flute Fellow of Ensemble Connect, which is a post-graduate program of the Juilliard School and Carnegie Hall.
 She later joined with musicians from the program to form the innovative ensemble Decoda, which combines virtuoso chamber music performance with impactful community engagement.
 She served for three years as the group’s co-artistic director, and recently led the effort to release Decoda’s debut album earlier this spring.
 Decoda is now the affiliate ensemble of Carnegie Hall.

-Catherine talked to us about the mission of the Gluck Fellows and her plans for her artistic directorship next season.
+Catherine talked to us about the mission of the Gluck Fellows and her plans for her directorship next season.

 * * *

-You were just named the artistic director of the Gluck Program.
+You were just named the director of the Gluck Program.
 Tell us about the UCLA Gluck Fellows Program.

 The Gluck Program is designed to bring music into non-traditional spaces throughout the wider Los Angeles community.
 Our fellows bring music to libraries, hospitals, hospice centers, schools and more.
 It’s a wonderful opportunity for our students to develop their skills for communicating and connecting with audiences that might not have the opportunity to attend concerts.